smartdevicelink/sdl_hmi_integration_guidelines/docs/TTS/SetGlobalProperties/index.md

 SDL requests to set the values for the prompts to be spoken by TTS during the User's interaction with the application over head unit.

 ### Request
-On receiving `AddCommand` with `CommandType = Command` SDL must send updated values of `helpPrompt` via TTS.SetGlobalProperties request to HMI.
+On receiving `AddCommand` with `CommandType = Command` before a custom `helpPrompt` is set by the application, SDL must send updated values of `helpPrompt` via TTS.SetGlobalProperties request to HMI.

 #### Parameters